Undergraduate Catalog

 As part of the Lewis & Clark programs in the humanities, the academic study of religion provides an opportunity for critical reflection on a key aspect of human culture, tradition, and experience.
 The extraordinary role religion has played throughout history as well as in contemporary societies provides the backdrop against which this critical inquiry takes place.

 The Department of Religious Studies emphasizes the careful use of critical method along with clear and extensive writing as key tools of scholarly endeavor.
 As in any humanities program, students are encouraged to develop analytical skills that are of value in many graduate schools and professional fields.
-For students interested in Judeo-Christian origins, Lewis & Clark offers language courses in Greek, which serve as an integral part of their study and are especially important as preparation for upper-level work.
+Religious studies majors are encouraged to pursue the study of languages relevant to their interests in the department, such as Greek, Arabic, or Japanese.

 Resources for Nonmajors